BC100Dev/BC100Dev/README.md

 ---

 ## Who am I?
-I am a Java developer that likes to get things to another level.
+I am a Java and C++ developer that likes to get things to another level.
 Now usually, you would expect a Container Runtime to be either written in C, C++, Go or other languages that access the System-level, right?
 Yeah, I take it to a bigger challenge, and address the elephant in the room.
 Instead of just using that one language, I use Java.